 - Web trainers will find examples to teach people about accessible web design and development.

 - Content authors will learn concepts and techniques for preparing their content in an accessible way.

 - Project managers will gain an understanding of ways to integrate accessibility into their project planning.

-The tutorials cover various accessibility topics that are task-based rather than technology-based.
-For example, they will show you how to provide accessible images and tables using a variety of web technologies, including HTML4, HTML5, CSS3, WAI-ARIA, MathML, and SVG.
+The tutorials cover various accessibility topics, based on common tasks in web projects.
+For example, they show you how to provide accessible images and tables using a variety of web technologies, including HTML4, HTML5, CSS3, WAI-ARIA, MathML, and SVG.
 The concepts and techniques explained in the tutorials apply to other formats as well.

-Web authoring tools, including Content Management Systems (CMS), WYSIWYG editors, word processors, and other tools, can help you create content that is accessible and inclusive as shown in these tutorials.
-More background and guidance is provided in Selecting and Using Authoring Tools for Web Accessibility.
+Web authoring tools (Content Management Systems (CMS), WYSIWYG editors, word processors, etc.) can often help you create content that is accessible as shown in these tutorials.

 Images: Learn how to use images in an accessible way, including decorative, linked, and grouped images.